AlbertoFemenias/terragrunt-demo/README.md

 **Benefit:**

-- Avoid writing terraform code to handle code and resources that are not IaC.
+- Avoid writing Terraform code to handle code and resources that are not IaC.

 ---